Skip to main content

 • music

-The music in the game has received a generally positive reception, with many players praising its quality, catchiness, and ability to enhance the atmosphere.
-However, some reviewers noted that the soundtrack occasionally feels mismatched with the game's tone or becomes repetitive over time.
-Overall, the soundtrack is considered a strong aspect of the game, contributing to its charm and immersive experience.
+The music in the game has received a mixed but generally positive reception, with many players praising its adaptability and quality, noting that it enhances the overall atmosphere and gameplay experience.
+While some found the soundtrack catchy and well-composed, others felt it occasionally mismatched the game's tone or became repetitive over time.
+Overall, the soundtrack is considered a strong aspect of the game, contributing to its charm and engagement.

 • “As for the soundtrack, it is merely serviceable to the game.”